cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - Reference tables might contain
     - **Load End date**: To provide the Load date of the replacing record during historization.
 This reduces query times when determining the valid version for a given point in time
 	- **diff hash**: Hash value of all columns in the reference table, to determine if incoming data has to be inserted or is already loaded
-- The loading of a link Satellite might need the declaration of **driving keys**.
+- The loading of a link Satellite might need the declaration of a **driving key** deletion rule.
 This is needed in the (common) case, where a data source contains relation data between objects (known as foreign keys).
 A change of the related object is represented as a new foreing key value in the source.
 This will result in a new link row.
 Satellites on the link represent the validity of a relation over time and will also get a new row for that relation.
 Additionalliy a second row, representing the end of the old relation, must be inserted into the satellite.
-The **drivnig keys**  instruct the load process for the sattelites, how to determine the object that has changed its relation and insert a proper row.
+The **drivnig keys** declare, how to determine the object that has changed its relation and delete obsolete relations.

 *Annotation(1) about Load_Date: There are neverending discussions in the data vault community, how to interpret this sentence from Dan Linstedt.
 It is up to the implementation of the loading process, to decide what time is stored here.
 DVPD will have no influence on this.*